 Download this free checklist to simplify the childcare licensing process.

-The licensing requirements for home-based and center-based childcare programs also typically vary from state to state.
-Center-based childcare programs provide childcare services in a facility outside of the provider's home, while home-based programs provide child care in a provider's residence.
+The licensing requirements for home-based and center-based childcare programs vary from state to state.
+Center-based programs provide services in a facility outside of the provider's home, while home-based programs provide care in a provider's residence.

-- Determine the type of program you want to start.
-This can be center-based or home-based.
+- Determine the type of program you want to start, such as center-based or home-based.

-- Find your local Child Care Resource & Referral Agency (CCR&R).
-These agencies will provide you with the support and resources you need before, during, and after the licensing process.
+- Find your local Child Care Resource and Referral Agency (CCR&R) to get support and resources before, during, and after the licensing process.

 - Do a self-assessment to determine if opening and operating a childcare business is right for you.

-- Learn about your community needs.
-This is an important first step when starting your business plan.
+- Learn about your community needs as an important first step when writing your business plan.

-In some states, certain childcare arrangements do not require a childcare license.
-For instance, in California, if you are providing care for your children or those of a relative, and children from only one other family, then you are legally exempt from licensure requirements.
+In some states, certain arrangements do not require a childcare license.
+For instance, in California, you are legally exempt from licensure requirements if you provide care for your own children, children of a relative, and children from only one other family.

-This one-on-one attention makes children feel safe and secure while reducing overwhelming feelings in both children and staff members.
-It’s easier to manage smaller groups, especially with enough trained staff present.
-Children will also be less likely to get injured or hurt because staff can better monitor and respond to a smaller group.
+This one-on-one attention makes children feel secure while reducing overwhelming feelings for both children and staff members.
+It is easier to manage smaller groups, especially with enough trained staff present.
+Children are also less likely to get injured because staff can better monitor and respond to a smaller group.

 The following are general recommendations for appropriate child-to-adult ratios: